Behind the rising stock price, a neglected listed company worth tens of billions is quietly turning around.

 For the general public, "Wankai New Materials" is not a name with strong recognition.
 However, in daily life, this company frequently appears in our consumption scenarios in an almost "invisible" way: behind the bottles of Nongfu Spring, the constantly changing transparent cups of Starbucks and Luckin, and the straws and packaging materials consumed in large quantities during the peak season of new tea drinks, there is always this PET material supplier.

-The "familiar stranger" begins to grow anew
+The "familiar stranger" starts to grow anew

 However, in the context of the capital market, stability does not naturally equate to a premium.